 Here are two options for how to frame it:

-Generally, I would recommend going with Option B. Simply, because the word “impatient” has a negative connotation and can sound more judgemental.
-Choosing A is the more direct way of addressing the emotion, but might lead the person to respond why listing all the reasons why they don’t like the current topic.
+Generally, I would recommend going with Option B. Simply, because the word “impatient” has a negative connotation and can sound more judgmental.
+Choosing A is the more direct way of addressing the emotion, but might lead the person to respond why, listing all the reasons why they don’t like the current topic.

 Final thoughts